-The Chief Executive Officer participates in the compensation committee's meetings at the committee's request.
-Management does not participate in the final determination or recommendation of the amount or form of executive compensation, except that the Chief Executive Officer makes compensation recommendations for the other executive officers, which the compensation committee may, but is not required, to consider.
-The Chief Executive Officer does not participate in any way at the compensation committee's meetings other than in making compensation recommendations for the other executive officers.
-The Chief Executive Officer's final compensation package is set by the compensation committee in its sole discretion.
-For 2006, the Chief Executive Officer's base salary and annual cash incentive were consistent with his executive employment agreement entered into on June 22, 2005, and his stock-based incentive award was determined by the compensation committee without the participation of the Chief Executive Officer.
+The Chief Executive Officer participates as an observer in the compensation committee's meetings at the committee's request.
+Management does not participate in the determination of the amount or form of executive compensation, except that the Chief Executive Officer makes compensation recommendations for the other executive officers, which the compensation committee may, but is not required to, consider.
+In addition, although our Chief Executive Officer does not make a recommendation as to his own compensation, he may respond to the compensation committee's proposal for his compensation, which the compensation committee may, but is not required to, consider.
+The Chief Executive Officer's compensation package is set by the compensation committee in its sole discretion.
+For 2006, the Chief Executive Officer's base salary and annual cash incentive were consistent with his executive employment agreement entered into on June 22, 2005, and his stock-based incentive award was determined by the compensation committee without the participation or response of the Chief Executive Officer.